BrandTurner/XYZPayDate/README.md

 # XYZPayDate

 # Installation
-After cloning the repo, issue the command `composer install` from the terminal.
+After cloning the repo, issue the command `composer install` from the terminal and run `index.php`

 ## Next Steps
  Stretch Goals